 Shortly after closing this space, Yvette had a vision.
 That vision was fueled by the idea that the arts should be more easily accessible by all people.
 What if there was a way to bring art into the neighborhoods of Detroit instead of figuring out how to get Detroiters into your one fixed space?
 That was the beginning of the Live Coal Arts Mobile!

-Live Coal Gallery is a Detroit-based social venture that fosters a passion for art, community, and learning by engaging Detroit neighborhoods with the transformational and restorative power of the arts.
+Live Coal Gallery is a Detroit-based social venture whose mission is to transform lives and neighborhoods through art, community development, and education.
 Our Live Coal Arts Mobile, an 18’ trailer that doubles as a gallery and workshop space, provides opportunities for our Collective to exhibit work, create installations, conduct workshops, and put on performances.
 We provide hands-on experiences for children and families, and collaborate with businesses, organizations, and schools on a variety of arts-based projects.
 Our children's museum, The RED, holds our permanent collection and features special exhibitions of art created by Detroit-area youth.
+Detroit rePatched is our arts-infused greenspace and art hub in Detroit's Brightmoor neighborhood.

 We create four to six exhibitions per year featuring the work of our Live Coal Collective.
 We do this in collaboration with local galleries, businesses and organizations.
 Exhibitions are great ways to expose the public to the work of local artists and gives some of our young aspiring artists a chance to show alongside long established artists.
 See our Photo Tour on the bottom of this page to get a sense of our events and programs.